sunilp/webscrapper-indeed-r/README.md

 1. Objective
 ------------

-Developing Logistic regression model on the technical skills required to predict the nature of the job.
-As Data Scientist job is itself challanging, learning a huge list of technology and frameworks, and even if mastering on some may not help on perfomace at the organization.
-So before applying for a job, finding how much relevent the job is , becomes important, so this work is dedicated to build a model to predict the relevent job, based on key skills.
+We aim to develop a logistic regression model based on the technical skills required to predict the nature of the job.
+The job of a Data Scientist is itself challenging as it requires a large technical skillset.
+However, just mastering these skills may not necessarily mean the data scientist is one who is able to drastically improve the performance of the organization.
+So before applying for a job, it becomes even more important to determine how challenging it can be.

+Thus this work is dedicated to build a model to predict the relevent job, based on key technical skills.

 ![Becoming Data Scientist](RoadToDataScientist1.png) image credit: Swami Chandrasekaran